-- Percentages are listed in weight by weight percentage (w/w%) for liquid and solid ingredients.
-Gas ingredients are listed in volume by volume percentage (v/v%). - The actual concentration of ingredient(s) is withheld as a trade secret in accordance with the Hazardous Products Regulations (HPR) SOR/2015-17 and 29 CFR 1910.1200.
+Percentages are listed in weight by weight percentage (w/w%) for liquid and solid ingredients.
+Gas ingredients are listed in volume by volume percentage (v/v%).

 SECTION 4: FIRST AID MEASURES

 4.1.
 Description of First-aid Measures

 General: Never give anything by mouth to an unconscious person.
 If you feel unwell, seek medical advice (show the label where possible).